TechKnight10/Summarization-model-using-Hugging-face-xlsum-and-ai4bharat-IndicBART/README.md

 ## Usage

 1. Clone this repository.
-2. Open the `summarization_model.ipynb` notebook in Google Colab.
+2. Open the `summarizationwithIndicBART.ipynb` notebook in Google Colab.
 3. Run the cells to load the dataset, fine-tune the model, and generate summaries.

 ## Dependencies